Danny Lockett

-Dannie Key "Danny" Lockett (born July 11, 1964) is an American former professional football linebacker who played two seasons with the Detroit Lions of the National Football League (NFL).
+Dannie Key "Danny" Lockett (born July 11, 1964) is an American former professional football player who was a linebacker for two seasons with the Detroit Lions of the National Football League (NFL).
 He was selected by the Lions in the sixth round of the 1987 NFL draft.
-He played college football at the College of the Sequoias and the University of Arizona.
+He played college football for the Arizona Wildcats.
 He was also a member of the San Francisco 49ers and New York Jets of the NFL, the London Monarchs of the World League of American Football (WLAF), and the Detroit Drive/Massachusetts Marauders, Orlando Predators, Texas Terror, Connecticut Coyotes and Milwaukee Mustangs of the Arena Football League (AFL).

 Early life and college

 Dannie Key Lockett was born on July 11, 1964, in Fort Valley, Georgia.
 He attended Peach County High School in Fort Valley.

 Lockett played college football at the College of the Sequoias in 1983.
 He was then a member of the Arizona Wildcats of the University of Arizona from 1984 to 1986.
 He was a two-year letterman in 1985 and 1986.
 Lockett was named second-team All-Pac-10 by the Coaches as a senior in 1986.